-- i) The LOC must inform team officials and pentathletes at the Accreditation Centre where and when they will have their equipment inspected. - ii) Pentathletes are obliged to present themselves at the Equipment Control Checking Centre, at the time advised in the timetable of each UIPM official competition, with the equipment they intend to use during the event referred to. - iii) The number of articles handed to the Equipment Control Checking Centre is limited to four weapons, three body wires and two masks and one glove per pentathlete in Fencing, two pistols in Laser Run and one headgear in Riding.
-Each nation must submit its equipment in a bag at the Centre. - iv) The checked equipment, signed with a distinctive mark, will be handed over to the team captains a minimum one hour before the beginning of the event and in one-day competitions before the beginning of the first event. - v) A final check is made in each event according to the rules in the corresponding chapter.
+- The LOC must inform team officials and pentathletes at the Accreditation Centre where and when they will have their equipment inspected. - Pentathletes are obliged to present themselves at the Equipment Control Checking Centre, at the time advised in the timetable of each UIPM official competition, with the equipment they intend to use during the event referred to. - iii) The number of articles handed to the Equipment Control Checking Centre is limited to four weapons, three body wires, two masks and one glove per pentathlete in Fencing and two pistols in Laser Run.
+Each nation must submit its equipment in a bag at the Centre. - iv) The checked equipment, signed with a distinctive mark, will be handed over to the team captains a minimum one hour before the beginning of the event and in one-day competitions before the beginning of the first event. - A final check is made in each event according to the Rules in the corresponding chapter.
 Pentathletes will not be allowed to start the event if their equipment does not have the check mark.
-Pentathletes and teams without complying equipment are liable to be penalized.
+Pentathletes and teams without complying equipment are liable to be penalised.